Installing the IO modules

 ### Next steps

 Once the modules are installed and reachable on the network, add each one on the platform and assign its outputs.
-See [IO module emergency stop](/dso-rtu/io-module-emergency-stop.md) for the emergency-stop configuration.
+See [IO module emergency stop](/dso-rtu/io-module-emergency-stop.md) for the emergency-stop configuration, and [Technical specifications](/dso-rtu/io-extension/io-extension-specifications.md) for the module's electrical limits.

 ---